composer/composer/doc/05-repositories.md

 #### list

-The `list` field allows you to return the names of packages which match a given field (or all names if no filter is present).
+The `list` field allows you to return the names of packages which match a given filter (or all names if no filter is present).
 It should accept an optional `?filter=xx` query param, which can contain `*` as wildcards matching any substring.